GuillaumeLaine/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 Note that in the example above and in most cases, step 4. only requires the developer to create a direct translation for the definition change.
 This is because the changes only involved a single message.
-In more complex cases of splitting, merging and/or moving definitions then a generic translation must be create.
+In more complex cases of splitting, merging and/or moving definitions then a generic translation must be created.

 For example when moving a field from one message to another, a single generic translation should be added with the two older message versions as input, and the two newer versions as output.
 This ensures there is no information lost when translating forward or backward.

 ::: warning
 If a nested message definition changes, all messages including that message also require a version update.
+For example this would be the case for message [PositionSetpointTriplet](../msg_docs/PositionSetpointTriplet.md) if it were versioned.
-This is primarily important for services.
+This is primarily important for services which often reference other message definitions.
 :::

 ## Implementation Details